thephpleague/url/dev-master/components/host.md

 There are two type of host:

 - Hosts represented by an IP;
-- Hosts represented by a domain names;
+- Hosts represented by a host names;

 To determine what type of host you are dealing with the `Host` class provides the `isIp` method: